mariaboxwala/webots-path-planning/APF/README_APF_PROJECT_1.md

 ---

-## 🧱 Q2: Obstacle Avoidance with Walls & Barrels
+## Part 2: Obstacle Avoidance with Walls & Barrels

 This task extends Q1 by adding **repulsive forces** from obstacles (walls, barrels) using 8 proximity sensors.